 Patricia frequently presents at national and international conferences, particularly on issues related to language program administration, leadership, and intercultural communication.
 She is fortunate to teach as an adjunct in the Institute's graduate programs, especially focusing on the practical aspects of language teaching.
 She has delivered teacher training workshops in the U.S. and abroad on the communicative approach to English language teaching and student-centered curriculum development.
 She is currently pursuing her educational doctorate at Johns Hopkins University, with a specialization in Entrepreneurial Leadership in Education.

 - MA in Teaching English to Speakers of Other Languages, Middlebury Institute of International Studies

 - BA in English Language & Literature, University of Michigan – Ann Arbor

 Patricia has been teaching at the Institute since 2006.

-Cole, B., Mikkelson, H., Slay, A., & Szasz, P. (in press).
+Mikkelson, H., Slay, A., & Szasz, P, & Cole, B. (2019).
 Innovations in online interpreter education: A graduate certificate program in community interpreting.
 In D. B. Sawyer, F. Austermühl & V. Enríquez Raído (Eds.), The evolving curriculum in interpreter and translator education.
 Amsterdam, The Netherlands: John Benjamins Publishing Company.